cpswarm/GazeboSimulationManager/example/README.md

     example/
         resources/
-            manager.xml                -- Configuration file for connecting to XMPP server and simulation tool capability Dockerfile-Gazebo-Simulation   -- Docker file for creating the gazebo-simulation image JVM-Certifivcation.pem         -- Certificate extracted from the XMPP server launch_SM.sh    			   -- Script for launching the simulation manager ws/
+            manager.xml                -- Configuration file for connecting to XMPP server and simulation tool capability Dockerfile-Gazebo-Simulation   -- Dockerfile for creating the gazebo-simulation image JVM-Certifivcation.pem         -- Certificate extracted from the XMPP server launch_SM.sh                   -- Script for launching the simulation manager ws/
             build.sh                   -- Script for compiling the ros simulation src/